MichaelELeonard/CryptoClustering/README.md

 <br>
 <img src="Readme Pics/Pic 3.png" width="1481" height="185">

 Next, the best value for K needed to be calculated.
-The data was entered into a dataframe and plotted to an elbow curve to identify the best value for K.  The results identified the optimal value to K to be four.
+The data was entered into a DataFrame and plotted to an elbow curve to identify the best value for K.  The results identified the optimal value to K to be four.
 <br>
 <img src="Readme Pics/Pic 4.png" width="584" height="252">

 A model instance was initiated using the optimal four clusters, fit to the original scaled data, and run to predict the crypto clusters.
-Finally, the predicted clusters were added to the dataframe and a scatter plot was used to view the results.
+Finally, the predicted clusters were added to the DataFrame and a scatter plot was used to view the results.
 The results showed a reasonable correlation between clusters zero (blue), one (red) and two (gold), with cluster three (green) located far the left of the main cluster.
 <br>
 <img src="Readme Pics/Pic 5.png" width="1594" height="205">
 <img src="Readme Pics/Pic 6.png" width="585" height="252">